panpann2305/dms1_blog/posts/seventeen.md

 ![week 9 ses 2](classroomactivities/week9/w9s2-2.png)
 Today was our playtesting session and I was super impressed with everyone’s worlds — they looked amazing and were so detailed!
 I also got some really helpful feedback on my 3D environment, so thank you so much, guys!

-# ✿ LAST DESCRIPTION OF "FROM DESK TO DREAM"
+# ✿ Last description of "From Desk to Dream"

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4z_AgpVPl1k" title="[From Desk to Dream] Video Recording" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>